Gustavokunde/leadForm/README.md

 # Simple bug fixed:
 In order to show how I would solve a bug, there was created a hotfix branch to hide and show password field in login page.

+# Improvements

+There were certaintly lots of enhancements to be done, such as unit testings, improvings in user experience and also architecture refactor based on growth needs.